-ANN model coupled with simple time - series and linear autoregressive models for rainfall - runoff modeling at Sriramsagar, Mancherial and Polavaram gauging sites of Godavari basin of India is presented.
+ANN model coupled with simple time - series and linear autoregressive models is also presented.
 The residuals derived from STS and ARX models are used as additional inputs along with rainfall to improve the performance of ANN model.
 The results obtained based on the performance evaluation criteria indicate that the ANN model coupled with STS and ARX models can be used satisfactorily in the simulation and forecasting of runoff.